-Horse of a lifetime: Casall Ask
+Horse of a lifetime: Casall ASK

 "He's still in super shape and he showed the whole world that he could do it until the very end, but we wanted him to really end his career at the best level," he concludes.

-"Everybody involved with Casall Ask was super happy that we could."
+"Everybody involved with Casall ASK was super happy that we could."